divnix/digga/README.md

 ## Profiles
-A profile is any directory under [profiles](profiles) containing a `default.nix` defining a valid NixOS module, _with_ the added restriction that no new delclarations to the `options` attribute are allowed (use [modules](modules) instead).
+A profile is any directory under [profiles](profiles) containing a `default.nix` defining a valid NixOS module, with the added restriction that no new delclarations to the `options` _or_ `config` attributes are allowed (use [modules](modules) instead).
 Their purpose is to provide abstract expressions suitable for reuse by multiple deployments.
-They are perhaps _the_ key concept in keeping this repository matainable.
+They are perhaps _the_ key mechanism by which we keep this repo maintainable.

 Profiles can have subprofiles which are themselves just profiles that live under another.
 There's no hard rule that everything in the folder must be imported by